nihiluis/manabound-devlog/scripts/MakingAGameFor5Years.md

 ## Vision
 ### Gameplay loop
+- Everything you do makes your character stronger, gives you coin, so you keep on exploring, farming, whatever
 - I did not plan this, for fun, emergent
 - makes sense to put this later in the video since it emerged later and is still not finished
 - but viewer needs to know what to expect, so I'll start with a super basic one I think